Landau0323/Curriculum-Vitae/PHYSICS.md

 ## Ones at workshops/conferences
 ### International ones
 1. “Transport coefficients of quark-gluon plasma in strong magnetic fields”
-“Strangeness and charm in hadrons and dense matter”, in May 2017 @ YITP, Japan
+“*Strangeness and charm in hadrons and dense matter*”, in May 2017 @ YITP, Japan

 2. “Exact QCD sum rules in vector channel and its application in lattice QCD”
 “International School of Nuclear Physics 38th Course Nuclear matter under extreme conditions -Relativistic heavy-ion collisions”, in September, 2016 @ Erice, Italy